 In some cases people can be very committed to the previous ways that they refuse to accept the change.
-Change management is one of the biggest challenges and a frequent topic of leadership books (here is one of our favorites) so there are no easy answers.
+Change management is one of the biggest challenges and a frequent topic of leadership books (here is one of our favorites, buy on Amazon) so there are no easy answers.
 However, you need to have a willingness to accept change at work, it is inevitable.

 How to Handle Competing Demands at Work

 We’ve all been in the situation where you are working away doing your job and somebody comes in with a request.
 Usually they give it urgency by saying ‘this is hot’, ‘this is critical path’, or my favorite is when they go overboard with the adjectives ‘this is super mega volcanic uber hot’.